Year of Call:

 Gus has been instructed, and assisted other members of Chambers, in numerous cases relating to pensions law.
-He has a particular interest in the intersection between employment and pensions law.
+He has a particular interest in professional negligence claims and the intersection between employment and pensions law.

 Examples of Gus’ work include:

-- Being instructed to assist Nick Stallworthy QC and James Rickards in a case concerning the rectification of a deed
+- being instructed (led by Nick Stallworthy QC and James Rickards) in a case concerning the rectification of a deed;

 Appointments & Memberships